-Deploying and Updating Polycom Phones with a Provisioning Server
+Deploying Phones from the Provisioning Server

-This section explains how to deploy and update Polycom phones from a provisioning server.
-If you are provisioning the phones using a provisioning server for the first time, follow the provisioning process described in the section Deploying Polycom Phones with a Provisioning Server.
-If you are provisioning a phone in one of the following special scenarios, refer to the relevant section:
+For most Polycom phones, you can follow the normal provisioning process described in the next section, Upgrading Your Phones to UC Software 4.0.1.

-If your organization uses the Polycom® Converged Management ApplicationTM (CMATM) system, read Provisioning VVX 1500 Phones Using a Polycom CMA System to understand the different provisioning options available for your organization's VVX 1500 phones.
+If you are provisioning a phone in one of the following special scenarios, you will need to refer to supplementary documentation:

-If you are provisioning SpectraLink handsets, read Provisioning SpectraLink 8400 Series Wireless Handsets to understand the different provisioning options available for your organization's handsets.
+- If you have decided to daisy-chain two SoundStation IP 7000 conference phones together, read Provisioning SoundStation IP 7000 Phones Using C-Link to understand the different provisioning options available. - If your organization uses the Polycom® Converged Management ApplicationTM (CMATM) system, read Provisioning VVX Phones Using a Polycom CMA System to understand the different provisioning options available for your organization's VVX 1500 phones. - If you are provisioning SpectraLink handsets, read Provisioning SpectraLink 8400 Series Wireless Handsets to understand the different provisioning options available for your organization's handsets.

-As of Polycom UC Software 4.0.1, the Updater and UC Software are packaged together for all phones except the SoundStation IP 6000.
+As of Polycom UC Software 4.0.1, the Updater and UC Software are packaged together for all phones except the SoundStation IP 6000 and 7000.

-As of Polycom UC Software 3.3.0, Polycom phones can boot up without any configuration files; however, you will need to configure certain parameters in the configuration files - for example, a registration address, label, and SIP server address - to make the phones usable.
+As of Polycom UC Software 3.3.0, Polycom phones can boot up without any configuration files; however, certain parameters will need to be changed for your phones to be usable within your organization (for example, registration address and label, and SIP server address).